 And ISIS also then has the financial resources through oil to fund and advance their worldwide desire for a caliphate.

-And he said we should have taken the oil.
+And he said, we should have taken the oil.

 Very different than Hillary.

-She writes for the American thinker.
+She writes for the American Thinker.

 I assume that means special ops, black ops, right?

-I I could tell you someday, Sean, we'll see.
+I could tell you someday, Sean.

 I'm not that high up on your security list, I can see.